timm/ish/README.md

       git pull
       git commit -am "updating"; git push

+Note that this distribution comes with a [.gitignore](.gitignore) that blocks the usual temporaries from getting inappropriately added to git.

 ### Running Files

 Each file `X.lisp` knows its own dependancies so can be loaded seperately